Cluedrew/iron-space/README.md

 frame and it doesn't matter the order between them.
 Hence we could activate them down the pool.

+##### Transform
+I will probaly just re-purpose the sf::Transform (or sf::Transformable) to create the repersentation of the GameObject's position in 2d Space.

+I am considering expanding this to a "Body" that also holds information about the GameObject's shape as well.

 ##### AI
 Controls how the GameObject acts.
 Most will have to be custom built for each type of GameObject.
 Duplication might be able to be cut down with a State